COVID-19 pandemic in Anguilla: Prevention

 As of 18 March, Anguilla closed its airport and seaport for two weeks, and also shut all schools in the territory.

-On 27 March, Anguilla ordered shelter in place, prohibited public gatherings over 12 people.
+On 27 March, Anguilla ordered shelter in place, and prohibited public gatherings over 12 people.
 Restaurants were only allowed to be take away only, and closures of liquor stores.

 From 29 April onward, churches, places of worship, all retail stores, hair salons and barber shops, accommodation suppliers, gyms and spas, recreational facilities, official lotteries, restaurants and bars can re-open, as long as social distancing is observed.

 From 30 April onward, the following restrictions are in effect: No gatherings over 25 people, no sports events.
 Social distancing must be maintained and every establishment may only permit 1 person per 30 square feet and place markers where people should queue up.

 From 11 May onward, grade 5 and 6 will reopen for half a day.
 The other grades will continue with e-learning.